-The refreshing Pinot Grigio style has enjoyed great success in various countries, most recently the United States, (where it is fondly nicknamed 'Greej') and Australia.
-The most common descriptors of the style are 'light', 'crisp' and 'dry'.
+The refreshing Pinot Grigio style has enjoyed great success in various countries, most recently the United States, (where it is fondly nicknamed "Greej") and Australia.
+The most common descriptors of the style are "light", "crisp" and "dry".
 These characteristics are complemented by aroma notes citing lemon, green apple and blossoms.

-North-eastern Italy (Veneto, Friuli-Venezia-Giulia and Trentino-Alto Adige) remains the world epicenter of Pinot Grigio production; the region exports vast quantities of the wine each year, mostly to the United Kingdom and US.
-In some parts of Italy, the variety is used to make sparkling wines, although it is notably absent from the nation's most serious sparkling style, Franciacorta.
+Northeastern Italy (Veneto, Friuli-Venezia-Giulia and Trentino-Alto Adige) remains the world epicenter of Pinot Grigio production; the region exports vast quantities of the wine each year, mostly to the United Kingdom and U.S. In some parts of Italy, the variety is used to make sparkling wines, although it is notably absent from the nation's most serious sparkling style, Franciacorta.

 Some wineries in the New World have chosen to produce both Pinot Grigio and Pinot Gris wines, in contrasting styles.
-Wines labelled as Pinot Grigio are made in a crisp, dry style, whereas those labelled Pinot Gris are richer, weightier and more complex both in terms of mouthfeel and aromatics.
+Wines labeled as Pinot Grigio are made in a crisp, dry style, whereas those labeled Pinot Gris are richer, weightier and more complex both in terms of mouthfeel and aromatics.
 Each style has its place in the wine spectrum; the former performs well as an aperitif, the latter is more of a food wine.

 Synonyms include: Pinot Gris.

 Europe: Zuppa di vongole (clam soup); goat cheese, rocket & walnut salad